Kot Engenharia

 Since reinforced concrete is a composite material, it has physical properties that differ from the materials that make it up on their own.

-Single-piece steel reinforcements are responsible for giving the pieces ductility, with high tensile strength, while the concrete provides compressive strength.
-When loads are applied to a concrete part, it is common for cracks to appear in the tensile region.
+Single-strand steel reinforcement bars are responsible for providing ductility to the parts, with high tensile strength, while concrete provides compressive strength.
+Thus, when loads are applied to a concrete part, cracks commonly appear in the tensioned region.

-Concrete has what is known as partially brittle behavior, which is characterized by a small region of linearity, followed by softening, which is a non-linear behavior.
-The interaction of defects inherent in concrete, such as voids and micro-cracks, results in a typical tensile response.
-The behaviour of concrete is characterized by a linear elastic region followed by a softening region before the maximum stress.
-After developing the maximum stress, the concrete shows an increase in deformation with a reduction in stress, which characterizes thesoftening region.
-Materials with this behavior are classified as partiallybrittle (quasi-brittle).
+Concrete has a behavior known as partially brittle, which is characterized by a small region of linearity followed by softening, resulting in non-linear behavior.
+In addition, the interaction of defects inherent in concrete, such as voids and microcracks, results in a typical tensile response.
+The behavior of concrete is characterized by a linear elastic region followed by a softening region before maximum stress.
+After developing maximum stress, concrete exhibits an increase in deformation with a reduction in stress, which characterizes thesoftening region.
+Materials with such behavior are classified asquasi-brittle.

 Figure 1 - Typical stress-strain curve for concrete,Eis secantmodulus and Eit tangentmodulus .

-Cracks can originate during the construction of the part itself, as a result of autogenous stresses due to the solidification process of the concrete.
-If the solidification process is not controlled, cracks can occur.
-The amount of water required by the concrete during the solidification process is essential to avoid rapid hardening, which results in excessive cracking.
+Cracks can originate during the construction of the piece itself, resulting from autogenous stresses due to the concrete solidification process—if the solidification process of the piece is not controlled, cracks may occur.
+The amount of water required for the concrete during the solidification process is essential to prevent rapid hardening, which results in excessive cracking.

-Excessive cracking exposes the reinforcement to moisture and can lead to various pathological manifestations in reinforced concrete.
-The most common is corrosion of the reinforcement, whose expansive reactions cause the concrete to spall.
+Excessive cracks expose the reinforcement to moisture and can cause various pathological manifestations in reinforced concrete.
+Among these, the most common is corrosion of the reinforcement, whose expansive reactions cause displacement of the concrete.

-Another manifestation is the alkali-aggregate reaction, which is potentiated or even triggered by the presence of excessive moisture inside the concrete.
+Another manifestation, in turn, corresponds to the alkali-aggregate reaction, which is enhanced or even triggered by the presence of excessive moisture inside the concrete.

 Figure 3 – Example of pathological manifestation – alkali-aggregate reaction